Upper Bounds on the Quantifier Depth for Graph Differentiation in First-Order Logic: Preliminaries

 \section{Preliminaries}

-If not explicitly stated otherwise, we assume all graphs that we mention to be finite, directed and complete.
-We also assume that every vertex has a loop.
+In this paper, a \emph{colored graph} is a tuple~$G = (V, E, \chi)$ with a finite vertex set~$V$ and edge set~$E = V^2$, in which all edges are assigned colors by the map~$\chi \colon E \rightarrow \mathcal{C}$, i.\,e., they are assigned values from a particular set~$\mathcal{C}$.
+Note that this definition captures the classical notions of directed colored and uncolored graphs since we can reserve a specific color for non-edges.
+Furthermore, we can interpret undirected graphs as colored graphs where for all~$u,v \in V$, we have~$\chi(u,v) = \chi(v,u)$.
+Thus, simple graphs (i.\,e., undirected graphs without loops at vertices) are also special cases of colored graphs with respect to our definition.

-A \emph{colored graph}~$G = (V, E, \chi)$ is a graph with vertex set~$V$ and edge set~$E$ (with~$E = V^2$), in which all edges are assigned colors, i.e., values from a particular set~$\mathcal{C}$.
-For the coloring function~$\chi$, we assume that the set of colors of loops and the set of colors of other arcs are disjoint, that is, we have
+If it is clear from the context, we sometimes simply talk about \emph{graphs} and drop the attribute ``colored''.
+For the coloring function~$\chi$, we suppose that the set of colors of loops and the set of colors of other arcs are disjoint, that is, we have

 Let~$G = (V, E, \chi)$ be a colored graph with coloring~$\chi \colon E \rightarrow \mathcal{C}$.